mbaze/Z80-Bits/iterative-fixed-point-division.md

 ...
 ```

 At first glance, this looks almost identical to the addition-based recurrence of the form `y = (x + y) >> N`.
+However,
-However, there is an important difference: unlike the addition form, the truncation error now oscillates in sign,
+there is an important difference: unlike the addition form, the truncation error alternates in sign between iterations,
-so the rounding bias tends to cancel out naturally and no preload constant is required.
+so the rounding bias cancels out naturally and no preload constant is required.

 For example, division by 5 can be implemented by repeating: